-Should the Nikon N65 be your next camera?
-It represents the tail end of 35mm film before the transition to digital.
-That's an advantage if you're looking for a camera with all the bells and whistles.
+The Nikon N65 represents the tail end of 35mm film cameras before the transition to digital.
+That's an advantage if you're looking for a camera with autofocus and all the other bells and whistles.

 If you haven't used a film camera before, the controls on the N65 are similar to what you would find on a DSLR.
 It is a great choice if you want a camera with a full range of exposure modes, not just manual mode.